LionCityGaming/recently-added/README.md

 ### Installation:
-1. Move Dockerfile, requirements.txt, and script to a folder in Docker.
+1. Move Dockerfile, requirements.txt, and script to a folder in Docker (One each for Movies, and TV Shows).
 2. Navigate into the folder.
 3. Build the image: _docker build -t (app name)_
 4. Create docker-compose.yml: